-At Aisle Less Traveled, and in our previous iteration as Crafty Broads, a core value of our company has always been to specifically include and serve the communities that the wedding industry routinely ignores (and sometimes actively despises): LGBTQ+ and BIPOC folks, atheists and members of religions that aren’t Christianity, fat and plus-sized people, immigrants, and people with disabilities.
+At Aisle Less Traveled, a core value of our company has always been to specifically include and serve the communities that the wedding industry routinely ignores (and sometimes actively despises): LGBTQ+ and BIPOC folks, atheists and members of religions that aren’t Christianity, fat and plus-sized people, immigrants, and people with disabilities.

 (Except bigots, homophobes, racists, xenophobes, transphobes, fascists, etc. and those who weaponize religion as a tool and excuse for behaving that way.
 Y’all can show yourselves the fuck out.)